 Give unto Caesar: the Julius Caesar Denarius

-This fine example of a Julius Caesar Denarius is available in our much-anticipated Coins, Watches and Jewellery timed auction.
+This fine example of a Julius Caesar Denarius is going under the hammer in our much-anticipated Coins, Watches and Jewellery timed auction.
+It features as lot 2, and can be viewed here.

 It was minted by P. Sepullius Macer, one of the 4 moneyers active in Rome during the late Republic.
 At over 2,000 years old, it is a captivating piece.
-The face features the portrait of a veiled and wreathed figure, one of the most famous men to have ever lived - Julius Caesar.
+One side of the coin features the portrait of a veiled and wreathed figure, one of the most famous men to have ever lived - Julius Caesar.

-Returning to the portrait, Caesar is represented in the verist style popular in the Roman Republic.
-Verism centres around depicting the aged experience of the subject.
-In the Roman Republic, men of the senatorial class were confined by the Cursus Honorum, or career ladder, to only gain positions of status after a certain age.
-For example, the prestigious office of Consul had a minimum age of 42 years.
-In such a society, a representation of maturity conveyed a sense of an enhanced status gained over a lifetime.
+In the Roman Republic, men of the senatorial class were confined by the Cursus Honorum, or career ladder, only able to gain positions of status after a certain age.
+For example, the prestigious office of Consul had a minimum age requirementof 42 years.
+It was a system in which age was equal to experience and ability.
+In such a society, a representation of maturity conveyed a sense of the enhanced status gained over a lifetime.

 A figure whose shadow is cast across the ages of European history, Caesar is one of the most recognisable and famed men of history.
 Contemporary objects make the distant past vivid and tangible.
 To hold a coin that passed through the palms of ancient Romans is to become a part of its history.